saltyorg/docs/docs/apps/sabnzbd.md

 ![](../images/sabnzbd/07-sabnzbd.png)

-   Note that the category matches between Radarr and Sab.
+   Note that the category matches between Radarr and SABnzbd.
 The specific category doesn't matter; just that they match.